Yes, Dreamers and DACA students are encouraged to apply. Proof of citizenship is not required.

-Yes, video interviews (e.g., Skype) will be included among the final steps of the application process for a select number of applicants.
+Yes, video interviews (e.g., Zoom) will be included among the final steps of the application process for a select number of applicants.

-We will begin notifying applicants in mid-March and will have the incoming cohort confirmed by the end of March.
-Applicants will be notified if they have been accepted or if we are not able to offer a position to them.
+We will begin notifying applicants on March 9th, 2018 and will have the incoming cohort confirmed by the end of March.
+Applicants will be notified if they have been accepted or if we are not able to offer a position to them at this time.